 Little Oliver's Camp: Our full report

-Little Oliver's is a smaller sister camp to the popular Oliver's Camp, located just around the corner from Little Oliver's and built in an almost identical style, but on a slightly larger scale.
+Since it opened in 2013, Expert Africa has visited Little Oliver’s Camp, in southern Tarangire, on many occasions.We've always found it to be a high-quality, very well run camp.
+Little Oliver's is a smaller sister camp to the popular Oliver's Camp, located just around the corner from Little Oliver's and built in an almost identical, but slightly larger scale.

-Little Oliver's consists of just five luxury tents which are almost exact replicas of the tents at Oliver's Camp, except that here they have both an indoor and outdoor shower.
+Little Oliver's consists of just five luxury tents which are almost exact replicas of the tents at Oliver's Camp.
 They are well spaced to allow for privacy, and one is further away than the rest, which is used for honeymooners.
 The rooms are raised up on wooden platforms, which extend at the front to form a deck with two sunloungers looking out into the surrounds.
 The camp is elevated on a small hill so there are good views here, and game can be spotted without even leaving camp.

 The rooms are simple but high quality and practically designed, furnished with chunky wooden beds made from the timber of former dhows, Maasai bead lampshades, leather-bound books, and tree-trunk bedside tables.
 Each tent also has mosquito spray, a radio to contact the office, a torch and a digital safe, and there are sockets in the cupboard for charging batteries.